Posted on Leave a comment

 It feels like I’m in a race with myself.
 I am on negative 100 and have to rush mentally just get to zero.

-It feels like having a whole list of to-do’s and everytime I cross off something 10 more things appear.
-And no matter how much I do, create or rush the feeling of inadequacy just becomes worse and worse.
+It feels like having a whole list of to-do’s and everytime I cross off something, 10 more things appear.
+And no matter how much I do, crochet or rush the feeling of inadequacy just becomes worse and worse.

 Enjoying the unfinished projects

 Then this morning I noticed something.
-I noticed the dress I have been working on for weeks that I have never felt rushed with, the items that are finished yet I haven’t even woven in the ends – and I don’t care!
+I noticed the dress I have been working on for weeks that I have never felt rushed with and the items that are finished, yet I haven’t even woven in the ends – and I don’t care!

-I don’t mind having unfinished projects and taking my time when I feel the intention to create arises from me.
+I don’t mind having unfinished projects and taking my time when I feel the intention to crochet and create arises from me.
+Authentically.
+Without expectations from the outside world.

 I am practising telling myself: